 The Manhattan style is the second room choice which is fabulously modern and very minimalist, with a lovely contrast of black on white furnishings mixed with one splash of bold colour (the colour varies from room to room, which I thought was a really nice touch).
 They showcase city-scape art on the walls and the rooms are bright and airy but I loved the warmer tones of the New England.
 My suggestion is to ask to view both options when you arrive, unless of course you have already fallen in love with one from the pics online at the time of your booking.

 On a dorky, ‘couch potato’ note, I thought it was fantastic to have a Sky TV box there in my room, with oodles of options for English television and movies.
 I veg’d out and watched so many movies in between spa treatments, dining out and my naps!
 It beats the typical advert-filled few channels for movies at most hotels.
+With all of the enjoyment that I had watching countless television and movies on the Sky TV box, it has definitely persuaded me to look for a similar TV box when I get home as it has just enhanced my viewing pleasure and made me want to watch all of the options that I came across.
+It was a great way to spend any free time that I had in between treatments.

 For information on my spa experience, check out my video from that weekend.
 I spent half a day there and Escape has the absolute BEST “signature” session EVER – it included everything instead of just 2 or 3 treatments.
 In this order, their signature treatment includes a manicure, a pedicure, a 1-hour massage, an envigorating body scrub, a relaxing facial, a soothing steam in their hammam, a wonderful head massage and last but not least a body moisturising treatment.
 That package is well worth the money.
 They have a treatment room for couples too, so this treatment could be taken simultaneously for a relaxing and romantic half day at the spa with the love of your life.
 Anyway, I highly recommend it because IT WAS AMAZING!
 In the end, I was there about 4 hours and I walked out a new woman!
 My friend said I was glowing when she saw me an hour later for dinner.